kohei-kaji/kohei-kaji.github.io/_pages/about.md

 Hi!
 I'm Kohei Kajikawa, a first-year PhD student in Computational Linguistics at [Georgetown](https://linguistics.georgetown.edu), where I am advised by [Dr. Ethan Wilcox](https://wilcoxeg.github.io).

-Previously, I was a first-year PhD student at [National Institute for Japanese Language and Linguistics (NINJAL)](https://www.ninjal.ac.jp/english/), working with [Prof. Yusuke Kubota](https://www2.ninjal.ac.jp/kubota) and [Dr. Shinnosuke Isono](https://isono-s.github.io).
-Before that, I earned my M.A. and B.A. in Linguistics from the University of Tokyo.

 My research lies at the intersection of psycholinguistics and computational linguistics.
 I am interested in *how* we comprehend sentences incrementally, that is, how we process hierarchical, multi-layered linguistic information under resource constraints.
 And I am curious about *why* language structures are the way they are.
 I investigate the extent to which processing efficiency can, and cannot, account for cross-linguistic syntactic patterns.

+Previously, I was at [National Institute for Japanese Language and Linguistics (NINJAL)](https://www.ninjal.ac.jp/english/), working with [Prof. Yusuke Kubota](https://www2.ninjal.ac.jp/kubota) and [Dr. Shinnosuke Isono](https://isono-s.github.io).
+Before that, I earned my M.A. and B.A. in Linguistics from the University of Tokyo.

 - [CV](/files/CV_kajikawa.pdf)
 - Email: kohei.kajikawa1223 [at] gmail.com